wellcomecollection/docs/rfcs/025-concepts_enricher/README.md

 }
 ```

-The second inferrer should take the resulting augmented concept, check for a sufficient match in the graph store of existing concepts/works, and return the same information with an existing ID or an instruction for a new concept ID to be minted.
+The second enricher should take the resulting enriched concept, check for a sufficient match in the graph store of existing concepts/works, and return the same information with an existing ID or an instruction for a new concept ID to be minted.

-The manager should then pass the resulting augmented concept (with IDs for all connected works) to the next steps in the pipeline, comprising an ID minter, ingestor, and index for searching concepts.
+The manager should then pass the resulting enriched concept (with IDs for all connected works) to the next steps in the pipeline, comprising an ID minter, ingestor, and index for searching concepts.

 ### Pipeline implementation details